January 2026 Heritage Celebrations

 Religious Holidays:

-Ashura (July 16th – 17th): This holy day for Muslims is celebrated on the tenth day of Muharram; this year, that falls on July 17th.
-Traditions and celebrations vary across locations and between Shia and Sunni peoples.
-Shia Muslims typically see it as the most important day of Muharram, which mourns the martyrdom of Husayn ibn Ali, grandson of the Prophet Muhammad.
-For Sunni Muslims, Ashura commemorates the day God saved Moses and his followers were saved from Pharaoh by creating a path in the Red Sea.
+Ashura (July 6): This holy day for Muslims is celebrated on the tenth day of Muharram, the first month of the Islamic lunar calendar.
+This year it is expected to fall on July 6, though the exact date may vary depending on the sighting of the moon.
+Traditions and celebrations vary across regions and between Shia and Sunni communities.
+For Shia Muslims, Ashura is the most important day of Muharram and marks the martyrdom of Husayn ibn Ali, grandson of the Prophet Muhammad, at the Battle of Karbala.
+It is a day of deep mourning and reflection.
+For Sunni Muslims, Ashura commemorates the day God saved Moses and the Israelites from Pharaoh by parting the Red Sea.

 We welcome the celebration of each of these holidays on our campuses and encourage support for those requiring accommodations.
 You can find information and guidance about academic accommodations for religious observations on the Provost Office’s webpage.